davidlky/Year5Notes/CS349UI/L17Undo.md

   - Save snapshot of each document state (complete or the "difference between" state) (save the model)
 - Command Pattern
   - save commands to execute (un-execute) to change state. (save the command that changed the model)

+Add undo manager to model

+Undo Problem: paintings, will the overlayed part be just cut then? (since a remove is done!)

+- Solution to destructive commands
+  - use forward command undo
+  - do Memento (hence limit the stacks!)